Exchange students module guide

 Module selection for all programmes of study, including free-standing modules, is subject to approval by your Head of School or their nominee.

-As a European Exchange/Erasmus student, you will have a 'home' School.
-This is the academic School that initiated the exchange.
-This School, in limited circumstances, may permit you to study modules offered by other Schools, and you should contact the School directly to arrange module selections.
+As a European Exchange student, you will have a 'home' school.
+This is the academic school that initiated the exchange.
+This school, in limited circumstances, may permit you to study modules offered by other schools, and you should contact the school directly to arrange module selections.

 How to select your modules

 All module choices must be agreed upon with your home school, which will provide guidance on appropriate modules.
 You will need to: